35 Shots of Rum: Release

 The film had its world premiere out of competition at the 65th Venice International Film Festival on 29 August 2008.
 It was released in France on 18 February 2009, and in Germany on 5 March 2009.
 It was also screened at the Toronto International Film Festival and the New York Film Festival.

 Reception

 Critical response

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 97% based on 65 reviews, with a weighted average rating of 8.3/10.
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 97% based on 68 reviews, with a weighted average rating of 8.3/10.
 The website's critical consensus reads, "This slow-moving French family drama is rich, complex, subtle and emotionally eloquent."
 On Metacritic, the film has a weighted average score of 92 out of 100, based on 17 critics, indicating "universal acclaim".

 Jay Weissberg of Variety wrote, "Claire Denis' latest may appear whisper-thin on the surface, yet it's marvelously profound, illuminating the love between a father and daughter but also highlighting the difficulty of relinquishing what most people spend a lifetime putting into place."
 Deborah Young of The Hollywood Reporter called it "French art house cinema at its unpretentious best."

 Sight & Sound included it on the "30 Great Films of the 2000s" list.
+In July 2025, it ranked number 76 on Rolling Stone's list of "The 100 Best Movies of the 21st Century."